 This method, using halved peppers, works really well.
 If you want to do whole peppers, I’d say cook the chicken first.
 Here’s a primer on how to make stuffed peppers that includes advice on cutting the peppers, what to include in fillings, when to use raw and when to use fully-cooked ingredients, and how long to cook them, in case you want to tweak this at all.

-And, on the off chance that you’re not in the mood for Buffalo flavors, here’s my more basic Cheesy Chicken Stuffed Peppers recipe.
+And, on the off chance that you’re not in the mood for Buffalo flavors, I’ve got more great stuffed pepper recipes here.

 The Ranch Dressing